cmb109/unix-net-admin/homeworks/homework-3.rst

   of the how to.

-* The how to should be detailed enough that even a beginner linux user could follow your instructions and successfully install Moin Moin.
+* The how to should be detailed enough that even a beginner linux user could follow your instructions and successfully install Dokuwiki.

 * Your document must have a reference section with every url/source that you used listed.